Boat Buying Tips

 Sound the hull for delamination, gel coat crazing, cracks, etc. Boats are occasionally dropped from forklifts, lifting straps break, or poorly secured boats slide off the trailer going down the highway.
 Cosmetic damage from such accidents is relatively easy to repair but there are often structural defects as well.
 These can make the boat dangerous and a total insurance loss.

 Which brings us to surveys.
 Surveys are usually warranted in any used vessel valued at over $20,000, but this figure is highly subjective.
 The real clincher is that lenders and insurance companies want a survey by a certified professional.
 There are a number of people in our area who claim to be surveyors.
 They state they are members of the Society of Accredited Marine Surveyors (SAMS) and/or National Association of Marine Surveyors (NAMS).
-Being a member is not the same as being certified.
-Anyone reading this article can be a member and that alone is no indicator of skill, knowledge, or experience.
-These men may be highly knowledgeable but it is disingenuous of them to infer that by joining SAMS they are certified.
+Being a member is not the same as being certified or accredited.
+Anyone reading this article can be a member and that alone is no indicator of skill, knowledge, experience or ethics.
+These men may be knowledgeable but it is disingenuous and deceitful of them to infer that by joining SAMS they are certified.
+Having at least one current ABYC certification is a big plus.

 These certifications are not easy to obtain and while not a guarantee of professionalism, they are a good beginning.
 If you hire a surveyor, be sure he is certified by one or both of these national accredited professional associations, that he is insured, and that he is approved by your lender and insurance company.